I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Here’s what most people miss: Zillexit’s performance issues aren’t random.
 They follow patterns.
 And once you know those patterns, you can fix them.

-I spent months running tests on Zillexit’s core architecture.
-I pushed it until it broke, then figured out why.
+I spent months running tests on Zillexit’s core architecture, pushing it until it broke and then reverse-engineering the failure.
 Not theory.
 Actual hands-on work with real performance data.

 No fluff.
 No maybes.
 Just the changes that actually work.